verma16Ayush/profpoll/README.md

 ```bash
     ifconfig | grep inet
 ```
-and grab your wifi's or your desired LAN's ip. for e.g. in my case the above command outputs:
+and grab your wifi's or your desired LAN's ip. for e.g. An example output of the above command:
 ```bash
     inet 127.0.0.1  netmask 255.0.0.0
     inet6 ::1  prefixlen 128  scopeid 0x10<host>
     inet 192.168.43.189  netmask 255.255.255.0  broadcast 192.168.43.255
     inet6 fe80::6f44:2dcb:d1fe:20d9  prefixlen 64  scopeid 0x20<link>
 ```
-so in my case my wifi's ip was `192.168.43.189`.
+so in this case the wifi's ip is `192.168.43.189`.
 Then go edit `settings.py` and in the list of `ALLOWED_HOSTS` add one more element that is your wifi's IP suffixed with a port number. for e.g. I would write:
 ```
 ALLOWED_HOSTS=[..., 192.168.43.189:8000]
 ```
-where the ellipses indicate already present allowed hosts.
+where the ellipses indicate already present allowed hosts && `:8000` is the port number.

-Alternatively, you could also do `ALLOWED_HOSTS=['*']` which would allow you to serve your project over any host **but use this at your own discretion**
+Alternatively, you could also do `ALLOWED_HOSTS=['*']` which would allow to serve the project over any host **but this should be used at your own discretion**

-then while running the server, you will have to write
+then while running the server, we must:
 ```bash
     python manage.py runserver $(IP)
 ```
 where `$(IP)` should be replaced with the IP of the LAN over which you want to serve your project.

+---
-You must now be able to see the admin panel. simply go the your browser and type into the address bar:
+The djnago-admin panel must now be accessible.
+Simply go the your browser and type into the address bar:
 ```
 http://127.0.0.1:8000/admin/
 ```
-where `127.0.0.1:8000` should be replaced with with your LAN's IP if you chose to serve the project over it as described in the `OPTIONAL` section.
+where `127.0.0.1:8000` should be replaced with with the LAN's IP if the project is being over it as described in the `OPTIONAL` section.
 This should be followed all through the rest of this `README.md` file.

 ## The API